R-ROHIT2021/Indian-states-ut-map-quiz/README.md

 ◦ Shows all answers at the end of the quiz.

 # Installation
-Clone the repository: git clone https://github.com/R-ROHIT2021/Indian-states-ut-map-quiz.git

-Install Python: python.org
+Clone the repository: `git clone https://github.com/R-ROHIT2021/Indian-states-ut-map-quiz.git` Install Python: python.org

 pandas library (pip install pandas)

 turtle library (usually included in standard Python distribution)

-Install required packages: pip install -r requirements.txt
+Install required packages: `pip install -r requirements.txt`

 # Usage
-Run the game: python main.py
+Run the game: `python main.py`

 # Data
 The quiz questions and answers are stored in a CSV file (quiz_data.csv).

+## Contributing
+We welcome contributions, bug reports, and suggestions from the GitHub community.

+## Credits
+- Inspired by [U.S States Game Tutorial] by Dr. Angela Yu